Dementia Research in Scotland

 Dementia Prevention, is one of the themes of the SDRC and featured in the SDRC Annual Report 2021/22.
 Theme lead, and SDRC chair, Professor Craig Ritchie, has written the following extract from the report dedicated to the research across Scotland on dementia...

-On the 3rd June 2019, the SDRC launched our first Impact Report The report dedicates a section to the progress and ongoing work of each of the SDRC research themes.
-Over the next few days we are publishing a blog for each of the themes.
-Today, we are focusing on the...
+mn the SDRC Impact Report 2019, there is a section dedicated to the progress and ongoing work of each of the SDRC research themes.
+We have already shared excerpts of the report from four of the five themes.
+Last but not least we are focusing on the Fundamental...

 Research spotlight: video